NocturnalSolutions/KituraBook/appendices/b-spm.md

 So when SPM does stuff, it basically executes this code file, checks out what gets stored in `package`, a `Package` struct, and uses that data to figure out what it needs to do.
 You can see that it used the directory name to create a `name` for our package, as well as a `target`.
 In the array given to the `dependencies` parameter, dependencies are defined; for the other `dependencies` parameter in the target definition, we associate the dependency with the target.

 That might have been a bit confusing, so let’s try to clarify it.
 In SPM, a package can, in its Package.swift file, declare itself to be a library; a bit of code which is not intended to be an end product, but instead to be used in other end products.
 Kitura itself is a library.
 Let’s see what the Package.swift file in a bare-bones library looks like.
-Go back to your console, `cd` up a level, and run the following:
+Go back to your terminal window, `cd` up a level, and run the following:

 ```
-> mkdir SPMLibraryTest
+mkdir SPMLibraryTest
-> cd SPMLibraryTest
+cd SPMLibraryTest
-> swift package init --type=library
+swift package init --type=library
 ```

 Note that instead of using `--type=executable` as we did with our previous example, we’re using `--type=library` when running `swift package init`.